You have no items in your shopping cart.

 Bearberry was in the spotlight recently thanks to Dr. Oz.
 Bearberry contains arbutin, which is a natural skin brightener that works by blocking tyrosinase, the enzymes that get activated by UV light and ultimately form melanins — freckles and age spots.
 You can find this ingredient in Arcona Instant Magic Reversal Serum ($105).

 Green LED light in particular helps with skin discoloration and other forms of hyperpigmentation, so it is a great choice for sun spots.
 Green light targets melanocytes, melanin-producing cells located in the bottom layer of the skin's epidermis.
 It prevents it from traveling to the skin's surface, and breaks up melanin clusters to diminish existing discoloration.
-Our Truth Renew Ultrasonic & LED Anti-Aging System ($109 in the shop) has simple controls for selecting the LED light of choice — red, green or blue LED — and the intensity of the ultrasound.
+Our Truth Renew Ultrasonic & LED Anti-Aging System ($109) has simple controls for selecting the LED light of choice — red, green or blue LED — and the intensity of the ultrasound.
 It also has a larger-than-average plate head for more efficient coverage of the face, neck and décolleté.
 Try using green LED light therapy a few times a week to boost your skin care regimen.

 Finally — and most importantly — always pay close attention to your skin.
 Perform skin self-exams regularly , go for an actual skin check and if you notice that the size, shape or color of a dark spot has changed or become painful, promptly make an appointment with your dermatologist to rule out the possibility of melanoma.